kahaaga/UncertainData.jl/docs/src/uncertain_values/uncertainvalues_examples.md

 ![](figs/uncertainvalue_kde_bimodal.svg)

-# Example 3: Uncertain values defined by theoretical distributions fitted to empirical data
+## Theoretical distributions fitted to empirical data

 One may also be given a dataset whose histogram looks a lot like a theoretical distribution.
 We may then select a theoretical distribution and fit its